spreadsheetlab/XLParser/README.md

 To load the XLParser grammar, first make sure you have built XLParser.
 Then open the GrammarExplorer and add the grammar (`...` button) from `src/XLParser/bin/Debug/XLParser.dll`.

 In Visual Studio you can see the printed version of any node during debugging by adding `yournode.Print(),ac` in the watch window.

+### Documentation

+See the paper and [the API documentation](https://perfectxl.github.io/XLParser/api/namespace_x_l_parser.html).

+### License

+All files of XLParser are released under the Mozilla Public License 2.0.

+Roughly this means that you can make any alterations you like and can use this library in any project, even closed-source and statically linked, as long as you publish any modifications to the library.